NBA 2K15 Hardware Performance Tested

 |Shader Detail Level||Low||High||High|

 On the Normal view, differences among presets are not noticeable, except for the reflections on the floor on High preset.
 Also, you will not notice the difference in the crowd because you are focused on the players.
 Up close, differences are more noticeable.
 The hair looks better and the body edges are smoother.
 Floor paint also looks sharper.
 On the performance, High preset has 68 frames per second while Low and Custom are both 120, but Custom preset looks better than Low preset.

 Video Card Performance

-With all settings set to its maximum value, the GPU average about 98%and video memory reached 1.6 GB, just right for the recommended requirements of 2GB.
+With all settings set to their maximum values, the GPU average was about 98%and video memory reached 1.6 GB, just right for the recommended requirements of 2GB.

 At 1920x1080 resolution, the R9 270 showed no problem on the performance with 68 fps on High and 120fps both on Low and Custom which is the cap fps of the game.
 The HD 7750 is very playable on Low and Custom presets but can’t reach the playable fps of 30 with only 27 fps on High preset.
 Lastly the 9600GT is only playable on Low preset with 44 fps.

 Lowering the resolution down to 1366x768, the HD 7750 becomes playable on High with 42fps and the 9600GT is now playable on Custom preset with 31fps, but still not playable on High preset with only 16fps.
 The Intel HD2500 is not playable even on Low with only 15fps.

 The CPU utilization averaged 55% with 4 cores and 70% with 2 cores.
-If you have a quad-core CPU, higher clock speed doesn’t change anything on the performance – the frames per second are the same from 2.0 GHz to 3.4 GHz.
+If you have a quad-core CPU, a higher clock speed doesn’t change anything on the performance – the frames per second are the same from 2.0 GHz to 3.4 GHz.
 But if you have a dual-core CPU, a higher clock means better performance – from 19 fps on 2.0 GHz to 52 fps on 3.6 GHz.

 NBA 2K15 used 1.78 GB of memory and 2.8 GB with the operating system and other software.
 Increasing RAM doesn’t improve the performance significantly, only 2 fps improvement from 2 GB to 12 GB.